HEIGVD-Course-PDI/pdi-lab-markov/README.md

 2 - Continuous-time Markov chain - Computer worm infection
 ----------------------------------------------------------

-In this exercise we will implement simulate a worm infection of a server farm using Markov chains.
+In this exercise we will simulate a worm infection of a server farm using Markov chains.

 Suppose that we have a server farm with 1'000 servers.
 Each server can be in one of three states:

-- Susceptible: the server is susceptible to infection.
+- **Susceptible**: the server is susceptible to infection.
-- Infected: the server is currently infected.
+- **Infected**: the server is currently infected.
-- Recovered: the server has been recovered and is not susceptible to infection anymore.
+- **Recovered**: the server has been recovered and is not susceptible to infection anymore.

 The transitions between these states can be modeled as a continuous-time Markov chain.
 A susceptible server can become infected with rate `infection_rate`.
 An infected server can heal and become recovered with rate `recovery_rate`.